 We surveyed over a 1,000 people from across the UK to understand their views of the property market.
-Our Report for Buying UK Property in 2018 in partnership with 192.com revealed that only 14% of people trust estate agents to inform them of the negative aspects of a property.
+It was previously revealed that only 14% of people trust estate agents to inform them of the negative aspects of a property.
 As we break down the stats and explore the report, we ask whether independent support and advice for homebuyers will help restore confidence in the buying process.

 Why don’t people trust estate agents?